 First, let’s recognize that all job searches are stressful.
 The closer you are to graduation, the more pressure you likely feel.
 Along with pressure, you will probably experience a range of emotions including nervousness, intimidation, being overwhelmed, frustation, and—hopefully—elation at the end.
 Here are some tips to help you through

 The stereotypical career trajectory for an in-house lawyer begins at a midsize to large law firm.
 As corporate legal departments have not traditionally been equipped to tackle the intensive training and development that new attorneys require, many are happy to leave associate training to the firms.
-The corporations underwrite the
+The corporations

 Get Focused In a tight job market, law students in need of experience will often say, “I will take any job anywhere.”
-While flexibility and adaptability are critical qualities, casting your net too wide results in an unfocused job search taking an incredible amount of time and that is ultimately less
+While flexibility and adaptability are critical qualities, casting your net too wide results in an unfocused job search taking an incredible amount

 Rule #1: Know Why You Are Negotiating Engaging in salary negotiations simply to conform to preconceived salary expectations or to gain a slight salary increase is needless and may jeopardize an offer of employment.
 Knowing whether negotiations are warranted takes factual investigation and self-awareness.
 Some of the right reasons to engage

 Pop quiz time!
 This is: (a) a polite, rhetorical question casually offered as a wrap-up to the interview or (b) a make-or-break moment in which you have a final chance to show that you are the best candidate for the job?
-If you answered “a,” you have undoubtedly passed up
+If you answered “a,” you have undoubtedly

 You’ve pressed your interview suit, printed extra copies of your résumé and writing samples, and researched your interviewer and potential employer.
 You have gone over your answers to potential interview questions in your head a million times.
-You are ready to enter that interview
+You are ready to enter that interview room and effectively communicate